 How to Get Rid of Pool Algae

-Are you having a huge party and now your pool water is green?
-Or are you the kind of person who constantly has green pool water no matter what you do?
-Does it seem like there is no way to get rid of the algae in your pool?
+Is your pool water green?
+Do you always have green pool water no matter what you do?
+Does it seem like there’s no way to get rid of the algae in your pool?

-Pool Algae: 3 Ways to Get Rid of it
+Pool Algae: 3 Proven Ways To Get Rid Of It Fast!

 First, let’s learn a little bit about algae and how it’s formed.
-According to the Merriam-Webster dictionary it’s:
+According to the Merriam-Webster dictionary, pool algae is:

 …a plant or plantlike organism of any of several phyla, divisions, or classes of chiefly aquatic usually chlorophyll-containing nonvascular organisms of polyphyletic origin that usually include the green, yellow-green, brown, and red algae in the eukaryotes and especially formerly the cyanobacteria in the prokaryote.

-To simplify that, algae is small plant-like organism which grows in pool water.
-There are three common forms:
+In other words, algae is a small plant-like organism which grows in pool water.
+And there are three common forms:

 - Green or blue algae